-The president or designee will determine when conditions - such as severe weather or a state of emergency - necessitate closing the entire University or cancelling classes at the main campus and/or Wayne College in Orrville.
-Appropriate University officials and area media will be notified when such a decision is made.
-University colleges/departments are encouraged to establish a method for communicating the closing decision to departmental personnel.
-Closing information will be announced as clearly and simply as possible to avoid confusion.
+The president, or designee, upon the recommendation of the associate vice president for the Division of Business and Finance will determine when conditions-such as severe weather or a state of emergency-necessitate closing the entire University or cancelling classes at the main campus and/or Wayne College in Orville.

+The associate vice president for administrative services will promptly notify other designated University officials and members of the Department of University Communications, who will contact area media.
+University colleges/departments/schools are encouraged to establish a method for communicating the closing decision to departmental personnel.
+Closing information will be announced as early and as simply as possible to avoid confusion.

 Cancellation of classes and closure announcements will be made as early as possible in the day and will clearly state the affected campus(es).
+Call 972-SNOW or 972-6238 (TDD/Voice) for updated information.